Anandapur, Kolkata

-Anandapur is a neighbourhood of Eastern Kolkata in the Indian state of West Bengal.
+Anandapur is a locality of East Kolkata in West Bengal, India.
+It is located at the south-eastern fringe of the city and marks the limit of KMC area.

 Geography

 Police district

 Anandapur police station is part of the East division of Kolkata Police.
 It is located at 757 Madurdaha, Hossainpur, Kolkata-700 107.

 Economy

 Urbana, is a residential project consisting of 7 towers housing around 1,170 residential apartments.
 The second tallest towers in Kolkata are located 700 m from the Ruby crossing on E.M.
 Bypass.